 - It takes away space on the product packaging – space that can be painfully valuable for other claims.

 So, why would a company ever include the carbon footprint on its food packaging?

 The answer: Because the legislative and competitive pressure got too high (we have a negative example for this later in the article) – or because they actually care.

-In this article, I’ll show you three examples of food companies that put transparency first and include the CO₂ footprint of their products on their packaging.
+In this article, we’ll show you four examples of food companies that put transparency first and include the CO₂ footprint of their products on their packaging.

 Oatly: “Show us your numbers”